milesmcc/shynet/GUIDE.md

 Once your deploy has completed, use the **Render Shell** to configure your app:

 1. Set your email: `./manage.py registeradmin your-email@example.com`
-1. Add your onrender.com domain: `./manage.py hostname your-shynet-domain.onrender.com`
-1. Set your whitelabel: `./manage.py whitelabel "Your Shynet Instance Name"`
+2. Set your whitelabel: `./manage.py whitelabel "Your Shynet Instance Name"`

 See the [Render docs](https://render.com/docs/deploy-shynet) for more information on deploying your application on Render.